yingj4/yingj4.github.io/_pages/moreAboutMe.md

 ## Music
 I am an amateur of the piano.
 I have the absolute pitch.

 I enjoy listening to all kinds of music in my spare time and when working out at the gym.
-Jay Chou and Linkin Park are my favorites.
+[Jay Chou](https://en.wikipedia.org/wiki/Jay_Chou) is my favorite.
+I also listen to songs by [Urashimasakatasen](https://en.wikipedia.org/wiki/Urashimasakatasen) (especially [Senra](https://utaite.fandom.com/wiki/Senra), [Nqrse](https://utaite.fandom.com/wiki/Nqrse), [Linkin Park](https://en.wikipedia.org/wiki/Linkin_Park), and [Hacken Lee](https://en.wikipedia.org/wiki/Hacken_Lee).

 ## TV Series
 I love Deadpool (both the comic one and the one Ryan Reynolds plays).
 I am a big fan of Marvel.